 As a job candidate, you’ve probably heard that “applicant tracking systems test your resume” for relevance and toss it if it doesn’t meet all the pre-configured, god-knows-what criteria.
 Well, that’s true only to some extent.

-To learn how to get past the applicant tracking system, you need to understand who it works.
+To learn how to get past the applicant tracking system, you need to understand how it works.

 How Applicant Tracking Systems Work